ArshaMeenu/Website_EventListing/README.md

       6. Create a Custom user model for the project.
       7. Start making the urls for the project.
       8. Payment using stripe is taken over.
-      9. Deployed the project to the server using python anywhere.